hafsahsiddiqui/sql-projects/A24 Films/README.md

 # 🎞️  A24 Films Analysis

-I wanted to find a way to quickly explore, analyze, and gain insights about the filmography of A24 films such as ratings, directors, box office performance, and more
+I enjoy watching movies.
+I started watching A24 films more recently such as Civil War, Hereditary, and Dream Scenario and wanted to know more about how A24 is doing.
+Therefore, I decided to use a dataset that allows me to quickly explore, analyze, and gain insights about the filmography of A24 films such as ratings, directors, box office performance, and more using SQL.

 ## Background